Skip to Main Content

 • An arthrogram is a diagnostic test using X-ray and contrast medium to see what is wrong with a joint.
 The iodine serves as a contrast medium that helps your provider see joint problems that are causing pain.

 In addition to helping your provider examine your joints, an arthrogram may be used to look at ligaments, tendons and cartilage and how they’re working inside your body.
 An arthrogram can help your doctor evaluate the need for joint replacement procedures.
-The test can be used to look at joints and tissue in the ankle, wrist, shoulder, hip and knee.
+The test can be used to look at joints and tissue in the ankle, wrist, shoulder, hip, and knee.

 • Dual energy X-ray absorptiometry (DEXA) is a painless and quick test to detect bone loss.
 This test, which uses a very low-dose radiation X-ray, is so accurate it’s considered the “gold standard” of all the available bone mineral density tests.
 Even if you have bone loss of less than 2 percent, DEXA can detect it.